DucManhPhan/DucManhPhan.github.io/_posts/2020-04-30-Facade-pattern.md

     - It makes an API easier to use, oftentimes we will encounter a poorly designed API.
 We can wrap a facade around it to hide the details from the client.

     - It also helps to reduce dependencies on outside code, reduce complexity.
+It means that this facade pattern promotes weak coupling between our application with the other subsystems that we need to use.

     - It will simplify the interface or client usage.
 We typically want to wrap the complex code with an interface using this facade to make it simpler for the end-user.